 Monitoring and stopping steroids

-- Taken a short course within 1 year of long-term corticosteroid therapy.
+- Taken a short course within one year of stopping long-term therapy.

 - Other possible causes of adrenal suppression.